department-of-veterans-affairs/va.gov-team/platform/content/content-reviews.md

-#  VSP Content reviews
+#  VSP Content review

-List of projects with final and in-progress VSP content work.
-If your team/work is not listed below and it should be, reach out to the Content and IA team.
+Below is a list of projects with final and in-progress VSP content work.
+If your team/work is not listed below and it should be, please reach out to the Content and IA team.

-## Current Reviews
+## Current reviews

 Team | Project | Content review stage | Notes
 --- | --- | --- | ---